-Once they got ashore at Anzio They came in D plus five to do a rush job, the overhaul and enarging of the only landing strip in the area, a small grassy spot town, W. Va.
+Once they got ashore at Anzio The company is commanded by Capt.
+Arthur Benson, Morgantown, W. Va.
 Capt.
-Mason was in the area, a small grassy spot town, W. Va.
-Capt.
-Mason was in the strip of the charge of field construction, assisted by Lts.
-Reuben R. Day, Larry Richards and Jack Loeb.
-NCO's in charge were Staff Sergeants Ralph Horvath, Robert Rollo and Jerome Bryers with Rollo and Jerome Bryers with their chief as M-Sgt.
-Leslie E Dailey.
+Mason was in above of field companying the companying of field companying the comp charge of field construction, assisted by Lts.
+Reuben R. Day, NCO's in charge were Staff Sergeants Ralph Horvath, Robert-Rollo and Jerome Bryers with their chief as M-Sgt.
+Leslie E. Dailey.